 - Over-the-counter pain medications: If exercise or warm compress is not helping you manage the pain, you may ask your doctor to prescribe pain medications.
-Acetaminophen, commonly known as Tylenol, is considered safe.
-However, consult the doctor before taking any medication (10).
+Acetaminophen, commonly known as Tylenol, may be considered.
+However, consult the doctor before taking any over-the-counter pain medication (12).

-- Pregnancy pillows and belt: Use pillows to support your knees, back and hips while sleeping.
+- Pregnancy pillows and belt: Use pillows to support your knees, back, and hips while sleeping.
 You may also wear a pregnancy belt to support your lower back and stabilize hips.
-It will provide you some relief and might promote good sleep too (11).
+They might provide you some relief and promote good sleep too (13).

-It is possible to prevent pain in the hip and pelvic area when you are pregnant if you are careful about what you are doing in your routine.
+It may be possible to prevent pain in the hip and pelvic area when you are pregnant if you are careful about what you are doing in your routine.
 But remember, preventive measures might not help every pregnant woman.

-- Do exercises as per your capacity under the supervision of a trainer.
+- Exercise as per your capacity under the supervision of a trainer.
 Avoid doing anything you are unaccustomed to.

 - Whether you are standing, sitting, or sleeping, your posture should be right.
 Leaning back for a long time could put pressure on your lower back and hips, so avoid doing that.